 A website and Facebook page offer transparency, as does communication with previous buyers/owners.

-You may want to consider working with someone who is dedicated to breeding dogs full-time rather than anyone who does this as a “side business”.
+You may want to consider working with someone who is dedicated to breeding dogs full-time rather than anyone who calls themself a hobby breeder or does this as a “side business”.

 Arbitrary Stipulations for Warranty Voiding

-Be aware of breeders who stipulate that your puppy’s health warranty will be voided for arbitrary reasons.
+Be aware that some breeders may stipulate that your puppy’s health warranty will be voided for arbitrary reasons.